 What do H4 and L4 mean? (referring to four-wheel drive systems)

-Understanding H4 and L4 in four-wheel-drive systems is crucial for off-road enthusiasts; we break down their meanings to help you choose the right drive mode for your adventure.
+So, we break down what do H4 and L4 mean, how you use them, and when to use them.
+This way, we help you choose the right drive mode for your adventure.
 Let’s unravel the mysteries of H4 versus L4 and their impact on your off-road journey.

 Learn More: If you are on the road and facing snowy conditions, read this article: Do I Use 4H or 4L to Drive in Snow?

 Four-wheel drive systems are an incredible addition to the driving world and can help you adapt to overcome any road condition you may face.
+They work by activating traction to all four wheels, hence their name.

+By having higher torque, the wheels are able to have more grip when in slippery surfaces, such as mud or snow.
 Whether you are driving to work in the city, hauling your dirt bikes in the woods, or just trying to get out of your icy driveway, you can use the perfect four-wheel mode.

-H2 Mode
+H2 Mode: The Most Basic Mode

 The first mode we will discuss is the classic mode used for everyday driving– the H2 mode.
 This is the mode that your vehicle should be in when you first purchase it.